The Kingsway

 The Kingsway is a clear yes for a specific buyer: families with children approaching school age who want Kingsway College School or the Lambton Kingsway and ECI public pathway, buyers who have chosen architectural heritage as the defining criterion of their purchase, and long-term holders who want a stable, well-established neighbourhood that will not require reinvention to hold its value.
 If you are in this group, The Kingsway is likely to deliver more than its price suggests over time, because the things that make it what it is cannot be built new or replicated nearby.

 The Kingsway is a complicated yes for buyers who want the neighbourhood's character but are constrained by commute time, walkability needs, or the desire to stay near $1.5M.
 Bloor West Village will likely be a better fit: adjacent, same transit line, meaningfully more commercial energy at the door, and a lower entry point.
-The Kingsway's premium over BW Village is real and justifiable for buyers who specifically want what The Kingsway has, but it is not a premium that every buyer needs to pay.
+The Kingsway's premium over Bloor West Village is real and justifiable for buyers who specifically want what The Kingsway has, but it is not a premium that every buyer needs to pay.

 If your priorities are nightlife, frequent transit use, condo living, or maximizing square footage per dollar, The Kingsway is probably not the right fit.
 Buyers paying Kingsway prices are paying for character, schools, and stability rather than urban convenience.
 That is not a criticism; it is a clear description of what the neighbourhood is and is not.